danwilson/social-auth-plugin/README.md

 Login to Facebook:
 * `window.socialAuth.accessFacebook(function success() {}, function error() {})`
 If permission is granted, returns access token and basic profile info.
-If not granted, it returns "Error" A future feature will allow you to specify the [desired fields](https://developers.facebook.com/docs/graph-api/reference/user/) as a comma-delimited string.
+If not granted, it returns "Error"

 Check if one or more Twitter accounts are available (this is the entry point for the Twitter flow):
 * `window.socialAuth.isTwitterAvailable(function success() {}, function error() {})`